8 Tips to Travel Well With Your Family16/06/2022, Scott, full-time family RV traveller in the United States

-Traveling together as a family is an amazing way to make lasting memories.
+Travelling together as a family is an amazing way to make lasting memories.
 Stepping away from your daily routine is always quality time well spent.
 These adventures and experiences can last a lifetime!

-1. Get the Whole Family Excited Before the Trip
+1. Get The Whole Family Excited Before The Trip

 2. Bring Fun Car/Airplane Activities

 Also, don’t forget the snacks!
-Make sure to pack drinks and snacks that your family can enjoy that also minimize the mess.
+Make sure to pack drinks and snacks that your family can enjoy that also minimise the mess.
 Some of our favorites are applesauce squeeze packets, trail mix, jerky, and granola bars.
-We stick to only water on travel days to minimize bathroom breaks.
+We stick to only water on travel days to minimise bathroom breaks.
 We also bring these snacks along on all of our sightseeing days.
 It’s amazing how quickly a snack can turn things around for a cranky child or even an adult!

-3. Pack for Comfort
+3. Pack For Comfort

-The other thing that ruins a vacation quickly is bad sunburn.
+The other thing that ruins a holiday quickly is bad sunburn.
 Remember to bring sunscreen, sunglasses, and possibly a hat to avoid this situation.
 We like to bring floppy sunhats that roll up easily into a bag.

 A tip to save space when packing is to roll your clothes.
 We also like to use zip lock bags or Space Bags to separate clothing and removes the air to save space.
 Packing cubes are another great option.
 Consider bringing an empty bag along that folds flat in case you come home with extra souvenirs.

-4. Avoid Trying to See or Do Too Much
+4. Avoid Trying To See Or Do Too Much

 If you have small children, consider booking a hotel near the heart of many of your planned activities so you can come back and take an afternoon nap or have some downtime to recharge.

-5. Make Time for Simple Fun
+5. Make Time For Simple Fun

 Did you ever take a family trip as a child?
 What do you remember most from that trip?
 Adults often think that the big experiences or activities are what kids will remember most.
-The funny thing is that kids often remember the simple times you spent together.
+The funny thing is that children often remember the simple times you spent together.

 They remember going to get ice cream every afternoon, swimming in the hotel pool, or a card game played on the airplane.
-Sometimes it’s the simplest fun that kids remember most so make sure to include some of those activities on your trip.
+Sometimes it’s the simplest fun that children remember most so make sure to include some of those activities on your trip.